tomshaw/google-api/README.md

 }
 ```

-Publish configuration files
+You should publish the configuration file:

 ```
 php artisan vendor:publish --provider="TomShaw\GoogleApi\Providers\GoogleApiServiceProvider" --tag=config
 ```

-Run the migration if you wish to use database token storage
+Run the migration if you wish to use database token storage:

 ```
 php artisan migrate